How to paint a wooden front door

 Project overview

 There’s no point replacing a door when a lick of paint can make it look brand new again.
 Make a statement with a bright colour or opt for a classic white, cream or grey.
-First things first, you don’t need a primer with our 10 Year Weatherproof Wood Paint which helps to make this job even quicker.
-So once you’ve prepped the wood, you can start painting straight away.
+First things first, you don’t need a primer with our 10-Year Weatherproof Wood Paint which helps to make this job even quicker.
+So once you’ve prepped the wood, you can start painting immediately.

 Medium